SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 We decide to have an agressive merging process performed at every timesteps with a relatively restricted momentum-space discretization.
 The merging is applied on all species.
-We have performed the same simulation case in 2D and 1D.
+Prior to 3D, we have performed the same simulation case in lower dimensions 1D and 2D.
-The merging process can be performed with a finer momentum-space dicretization and every longer period in these dimensions because the number of macro-particles per mometum cells is higher.
+The merging process can be performed with a finer momentum-space dicretization and every longer period in these dimensions (1D and 2D) because the number of macro-particles per mometum cells is higher.
 In 3D, the number of particles per momentum cells can be too small to have a frequend merging with a fine momentum-space dicretization.

 This case is simulated identically with different merging configuration:

-- No merging
+* No merging
--
+*

 .. _fig_qed_cascade_scalar: